WISeKey Takes Steps to Implement its Semiconductors Quantum Technology

 WISeKey announces the implementation of project "QUASARS" (QUAntum resistant Secure ARchitecures project) that has officially received the SCS label as a recognition of its quality and innovative aspects

-GENEVA – January 26, 2023: WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), a leading global cybersecurity, AI, Blockchain, and IoT company, today announced that it has incorporated a new company with the name SEALSQ Corp. to lodge project QUASARS.
+GENEVA – January 26, 2023: WISeKey International Holding Ltd. ("WISeKey") (WIHNWKEY, a leading global cybersecurity, AI, Blockchain, and IoT company, today announced that it has incorporated a new company with the name SEALSQ Corp. to lodge project QUASARS.

 WISeKey, through SEALSQ Corp (www.SEALSQ.com), has taken affirmative steps to implement its QUASARS project.
 The QUASARS project, is a radical innovative solution, based upon the new WISeKey Secure RISC V platform that is paving the way for the Post Quantum Cryptography era, offering hybrid solutions compliant with ANSSI's ("Agence nationale de la sécurité des systèmes d'information," the National Cybersecurity Agency of France) recommendations.
 Of note, WISeKey Semiconductors has received strong support from the French SCS (Secured Communicating Solutions) Cluster for its QUASARS project.